atmire/REF-Compliance/Manual.md

 ![Exception Step no dropdown](images/no-dropdown.png?raw=true "Exception Step no dropdown")

 As stated before, only 1 exception can be present on a single item, if a new option/explanation is set, the previous is removed.
-If, during the reviewstep or the workflow review, the exceptions step is show again, the page preselects and prefills the saved data.
+If, during the reviewstep or the workflow review, the exceptions step is shown again, the page preselects and prefills the saved data.

 ![Exception Step prefilled](images/prefilled.png?raw=true "Exception Step prefilled")